Robert Koch: Acquired immunity

 Koch observed the phenomenon of acquired immunity.
 On 26 December 1900, he arrived as part of an expedition to German New Guinea, which was then a protectorate of the German Reich.
-Koch serially examined the Papuan people, the indigenous inhabitants, and their blood samples and noticed they contained Plasmodium parasites, the cause of malaria, but their bouts of malaria were mild or could not even be noticed, i.e. were subclinical.
+Koch serially examined the Papuan people, the indigenous inhabitants, and their blood samples and noticed they contained Plasmodium parasites, the cause of malaria, but their bouts of malaria were mild or could not even be noticed, i.e., were subclinical.
 On the contrary, German settlers and Chinese workers, who had been brought to New Guinea, fell sick immediately.
 The longer they had stayed in the country, however, the more they too seemed to develop a resistance against it.

 Koch's postulates

-During his time as government advisor, Koch published a report on how he discovered and experimentally showed tuberculosis bacterium as the pathogen of tuberculosis.
+During his time as government advisor, Koch published a report on how he discovered and experimentally showed the tuberculosis bacterium as the pathogen of tuberculosis.
 He described the importance of pure cultures in isolating disease-causing organisms and explained the necessary steps to obtain these cultures, methods which are summarized in Koch's four postulates.
 Koch's discovery of the causative agent of anthrax led to the formation of a generic set of postulates which can be used in the determination of the cause of most infectious diseases.
 These postulates, which not only outlined a method for linking cause and effect of an infectious disease but also established the significance of laboratory culture of infectious agents, became the "gold standard" in infectious diseases.

 Although Koch worked out the principles, he did not formulate the postulates, which were introduced by his assistant Friedrich Loeffler.
 Loeffler, reporting his discovery of diphtheria bacillus in 1883, stated three postulates as follows: